Cyber Perfidy

 Unfortunately, cyber perfidy is more central to cyberwarfare than traditional perfidy is to conventional warfare.
 That is because computer systems are designed to be highly reliable and resistant to attempts to subvert them for malicious purposes.
 In fact, computers and digital devices are far more reliable than most non-computer technology per action taken because the digital world is generally far more controllable than the physical world, though it does not always seem apparent because of the tremendous number of actions taken in the digital world.
 You also need authorization to do something with a computer or digital device.
 So direct attacks on a computer by sending it unauthorized malicious instructions will just be ignored.
 Similarly, direct attacks by sending it massive amounts of data will rarely work because most computers have data-rate limiters that control the amount of data they see.
 Public Web sites accept higher rates but most now have rate limiters too, unlike the country of Georgia for the cyberattacks on its government Web sites in 2008 [21].

 That means that an attacker must almost always impersonate a legitimate user of a computer or digital device to get access to it for a cyberattack during cyberwarfare.
 If they impersonate a civilian, that is cyber perfidy.
 That means a military attack on a civilian computer or digital device must almost always be cyber perfidious.
 But even if attackers identify themselves as military during an attack, cyber perfidy is likely necessary for the attack to work.
-That is because the key civilian mechanisms that run computers and digital devices, their "operating systems", have many protections to prevent people from doing bad things with them.
+That is because the key civilian mechanisms that run computers and digital devices, their "operating systems," have many protections to prevent people from doing bad things with them.
 They have protections against changing their instructions and data in other than approved ways, such as control of access and modification rights, encryption of key data, limitations on what programs can do and where, virus and worm checking, monitoring of behavior of ongoing processes, and monitoring of network connections.
 So nearly all cyberattacks must involve some form of deception with the goal of modifying a victim operating system [3].
 Since operating systems are civilian artifacts, serving predominantly as agents of civilian needs, changing them to accomplish an attack is cyber perfidious.

 Defining Cyber perfidy